Agoric/agoric-sdk/packages/zoe/README.md

 4. Crank

 ### Export
-The new bundle itself must export a `prepare` function in place of `start`.
+The new bundle must export a `prepare` function in place of `start`.
 This is called by `startInstance` for the first incarnation and again by `restartContract` or `upgradeContract` for subsequent incarnations.

 For example, suppose v1 code of a simple single-increment-counter contract anticipated extension of exported functionality and decided to track it by means of "codeVersion" data in baggage. v2 code could add multi-increment behavior like so: